The Kyphoplasty procedure is used to treat osteoporotic spinal compression fractures, multiple myeloma, or lymphoma metastatic carcinoma.

 The procedure typically includes the use of a small balloon that is inflated in the vertebral body to create a space within the cancellous bone prior to cement delivery.

-Once the space is created, the procedure is similar to a vertebroplasty, but the bone cement is delivered directly into the newly created space
+Once the space is created, the procedure is similar to a vertebroplasty, but in a Kyphoplasty the bone cement is delivered directly into the newly created space.

 Contact Us Today, Come in Tomorrow

 Why Chose Comprehensive Spine Institute for Your Kyphoplasty?